No Comments

 An account of the harrowing loss of the emigrant ship, Pomona, 1859 ‘Arranged side by side, they lay locked in the sleep of death, and the lifeless, which a few hours past were lighted up with life and animation, had become sickening objects, from which the heart recoiled…the eyes seemed directed to that haven […]

-( This picture of the remains of a large pike was taken by author during very low levels on Blessington reservoir.)
+( This picture above is the remains of a large pike taken by author during very low levels on Blessington reservoir.)
 They built a huge wall and dammed the waters of two rivers; the Liffey and the Kings River.
-Both had joined at Baltyboys and cascaded into the dark pool near Ballymore Eustace, known as […]
+Both had joined at Baltyboys and cascaded into the dark pool near Ballymore Eustace, known […]